Black in Robotics - Student and Postdoc Conference Travel Reimbursements

 The BiR student and postdoc conference travel awards provide travel expense reimbursements to eligible students or postdocs enrolled in schools in the United States for up to $2000 per applicant.

-Link to Applications for Awards for Conferences attended/attending in 2024:
+Link to Applications for Awards for Conferences attended/attending:

 https://forms.gle/M7kHjRPQSuo1pDAA6